tashaxanavsem82/team-sync-tasks/CONTRIBUTING.md

 ## Testing
 - Include unit tests for any new functionalities.
-- Ensure that your tests are documented where necessary.
+- Ensure that your tests are well-documented where necessary.

 ## Issues
 If you find any issues or bugs, please provide a clear description and steps to reproduce in the Issues section of the repository.
 Feel free to label the issue based on its severity.